international employment law firm alliance L&E Global

 Sickness and Disability Leave

-In the event of the employee’s sickness and/or an accident that causes a work incapacity, it is necessary to have the incapacity certified by a licensed practitioner or the competent authority, normally chosen by the employee, that clearly establishes the days required for the employee to recover and return to work.
+In the event of the employee’s sickness and/or an accident that causes work incapacity, the incapacity must be certified by a licensed practitioner or the competent authority, normally chosen by the employee, that establishes the days required for the employee to recover and return to work.

 Sickness leave is considered a valid cause of absence and is therefore paid under Colombian law.
 The remuneration during sickness depends on the origin of the disease or accident and is assumed as follows:

-Professional sickness and/or work accident: professional sickness and/or work accident remuneration is assumed by the social security subsystem in labour risks on a base of 100% of the employee’s salary during the entirety of his incapacity to work.
+• Professional sickness and/or work accident: The social security subsystem in labour risks assumes professional sickness and/or work accident remuneration on a basis of 100% of the employee’s salary during the entirety of his incapacity to work.

 In any case, the benefit can be lower than the mandatory minimum wage.
 Even though after the third day of sickness leave all benefits in money are assumed by the social security system, the law requires that the work incapacities between day 3 and day 180 must be paid by the employer, granting the faculty to the employer for a reimbursement from the social security system.